Background pattern

 • antibiotics,

-• medications for heart failure or coagulation disorders,
+, • those intended for the treatment of heart failure or coagulation disorders,

-• medications for epilepsy and those used in psychiatric treatments.
+• medicines for epilepsy and those used in psychiatric treatments.

-Do not take any of these medications at the same time as Deflazacort VIR without your doctor's knowledge.
+Do not take any of these medicines at the same time as DEFLAZACORT VIR without your doctor's knowledge.

-Follow exactly the administration instructions for Deflazacort VIR as indicated by your doctor.
-Consult your doctor or pharmacist if you have any doubts.
-Remember to take the medication.
+Follow exactly the administration instructions of DEFLAZACORT VIR indicated by your doctor.
+Consult your doctor or pharmacist if you have doubts.
+Remember to take the medicine.

-The tablets or their parts will be swallowed whole, without chewing, with a little liquid.
+The tablets or their parts should be swallowed whole, without chewing, with a little liquid.

 Adults: